Create Real Estate Lead Generation Forms Without Code Using LeadGen App

 - Top 3 Real Estate Lead Form Examples

-1. Leveraging customer feedback and social proof
+1. Leveraging customer feedback

 As a real estate agent, one of the strongest weapons in your lead generation arsenal is social proof and customer feedback.